What Are the Most Addictive Types of Drugs?

 Alcohol, cocaine and opioids are among the most commonly misused drugs.
 These substances directly trigger the reward centers of the brain, causing overwhelming feelings of pleasure.
 A person may want to use more of the drug in order to feel these same pleasurable side effects.
 However, the brain can quickly become dependent on these drugs, which compels a person to continue using them in order to avoid withdrawal symptoms.

+Believe it or not, alcohol is considered a drug.
 Alcohol is a central nervous system depressant, meaning it slows down brain activity.
 This leads to feelings of relaxation and can alter a person’s mood.
 Long-term alcohol use or binge drinking can lead to alcohol dependence and addiction.
 In 2018, 51.1% of people aged 12 or older reported using alcohol within the last month.

 When someone uses alcohol, they may experience: